Peter Hoffmann

 ;

-Loading the data from parquet only took 30s and already gives us a nice speedup.
-One can also use multiple parquet files in the blob store to load the data in one run, but I did not get a performance improvement (e.g better than duration times number files, which I interpret that there is no parallel import happening):
+Loading the data from Parquet only took 30 s and already gives a nice speedup.
+You can also use multiple Parquet files in the blob store to load the data in one run, but I did not see a performance improvement (i.e., better than duration × number of files), which I interpret as no parallel import happening:

 .ingest into table nytaxi_parquet(